-In Learn mode, Quizlet Plus subscribers can get help from the Quizlet Learning Assistant with custom study paths, keep track of their Progress, and use smart grading to focus on concepts instead of rote memorization.
-Find out more about how you can study with the Quizlet Learning Assistant.
+In Learn mode, subscribers can use custom study paths, keep track of their Progress, and use smart grading to focus on concepts instead of rote memorization.

 See how you might perform on a test by quizzing yourself with different question types.